Patricia Collinge

 Eileen Cecilia "Patricia" Collinge (September 20, 1892 – April 10, 1974) was an Irish-American actress and writer.
 She was best known for her stage appearances, as well as her roles in the films The Little Foxes (1941) and Shadow of a Doubt (1943).
-She was nominated for an Academy Award and won a NBR Award for The Little Foxes.
+She was nominated for an Academy Award and won a NBR Award for the former.

-Early life

-Collinge was born in Dublin to F. Channon Collinge and Emmie (née Russell) Collinge.
-She was educated there first by a governess and then at a girls' school.
-She took dance and piano lessons, which held no interest for her, and determined to be an actress.

 Stage career

 Collinge first appeared on the stage in 1904 in Little Black Sambo and Little White Barbara at the Garrick Theatre in London.
 She immigrated to the United States with her mother in 1907.
 Soon after, she appeared as a flower girl in The Queens of the Moulin Rouge (1908) and as a supporting player in The Thunderbolt (1910) starring Louis Calvert, which was staged at the New Theatre (Century Theatre).

 In 1911, Collinge played Youth in the Broadway production of Everywoman, with Laura Nelson Hall in the title role.
 She reprised the role in the 1912 London production starring Alexandra Carlisle.
 She appeared as Agnes with Douglas Fairbanks, Sr., Amelia Bingham, and William H. Crane in The New Henrietta, a play based on a comedy by Bronson Howard, produced at the Knickerbocker Theatre on Broadway in December 1913.
 In 1914, she again appeared with Fairbanks in He Comes Up Smiling.

 Collinge toured in A Regular Businessman, was the original Pollyanna Whittier in Pollyanna, and toured with Tillie in 1919.
 In 1932, she appeared in Autumn Crocus.
 Her acting was acclaimed by a New York Times critic, who wrote, "Miss Collinge plays with the soft, pliant sincerity that makes her one of the most endearing actresses."

 She was a member of the original Broadway cast of The Little Foxes with Tallulah Bankhead as the lead in 1939, playing the role of the tragic Birdie Hubbard.
 In 1941, she played the same part in the motion picture version, which starred Bette Davis.
 Other stage work included roles in productions of The Heiress, Just Suppose, The Dark Angel, The Importance of Being Earnest, To See Ourselves, and Lady with a Lamp.
 Her final stage appearance came in December 1952 in I've Got Sixpence at the Ethel Barrymore Theatre.